Nervous system and Somatic-focused Coaching

 Thriving as You

 You’ve carried the weight of shame, masking, and self-doubt for so long.
 This is your space to exhale, release old stories, and come home to yourself.
-When you stop hiding and start living as your full self, everything shifts — you find clarity, confidence, and the freedom to create a life that finally feels like yours.
+When you stop hiding and start living as your full self, meaningful shifts occur — you find clarity, confidence, and the freedom to create a life that finally feels like yours.

 Q&A:

-• Both coaching and therapy support personal growth, resilience, and skill-building.
+Both coaching and therapy support personal growth, resilience, and skill-building.
 The key difference is that therapy addresses and diagnoses mental health conditions, while coaching does not.
-Therapists are trained to treat mental health disorders.
+Therapists are trained and licensed to treat mental health disorders.
 Coaches, on the other hand, focus on helping individuals identify strengths, clarify goals, and take actionable steps toward change.

 I see coaching as an essential system of support—especially when you're ready to move from insight into action.
 Coaching helps you integrate what you know into everyday choices and behavior shifts.
 For many people, working with both a therapist and a coach can be a powerful combination: therapy to support mental health, and coaching to support growth, self-trust, and behavioral change.